-Kishiwada, Osaka Travel Guide
+Kishiwada, Osaka City

-City City in Japan with historic castle and parks
+City in Japan with historic castle and parks

 Kishiwada pulses in September, when timber danjiri floats barrel through streets during the festival; year-round, visitors climb the small Kishiwada Castle, browse local markets for kushikatsu and octopus snacks, or head to nearby Osaka Bay for coastal walks.

-Why Visit Kishiwada, Osaka? #
+Why Visit Kishiwada, Osaka?#

 Kishiwada is famous for one of Japan’s most intense float festivals, the Kishiwada Danjiri Matsuri, which transforms the streets each autumn.
 History lovers find character at Kishiwada Castle and its grounds, and the city’s proximity to Osaka means excellent street food-takoyaki and kushikatsu-alongside quieter coastal spots.
 The blend of festival energy, historic sites and Kansai flavors makes Kishiwada a lively, locally rooted stop.